 Woman in a Dressing Gown + Q&A with Sylvia Syms OBE and BAFTA Chairman John Willis

-Join us for a special screening of this British classic.
-The film follows a middle-aged woman who believes her husband is content in their marriage so is devastated to discover he is planning to leave her for a younger woman.
+Aspecial screening of this British classic following a middle-aged woman who believes her husband is content in their marriage so is devastated to discover he is planning to leave her for a younger woman.

 The Commitments + Q&A with Sir Alan Parker, CBE

-Hot on the heels of being awarded a Fellowship in February, we’re delighted to welcome Alan Parker to the stage at 195.
-In the second of our BAFTA Heritage screenings and interviews, Parker will discuss his remarkable career and the making of The Commitments.
+Hot on the heels of being awarded a Fellowship we welcomed Alan Parker to discuss his remarkable career and the making of The Commitments.

 Shadowlands + Q&A, in celebration of Lord Attenborough’s 90th Birthday

-We salute the career of one of our greatest industry talents and a man who's played a significant role in BAFTA's history, Lord Attenborough, on his 90th birthday.
-BAFTA screens Shadowlands, directed by Attenborough, a portrayal of the true-life romance between renowned author C.S.
+To salute the career of one of our greatest industry talents and a man whos played a significant role in BAFTA's history, on Lord Attenborough's 90th birthday. we screened Shadowlands, directed by Attenborough, a portrayal of the true-life romance between renowned author C.S.
 Lewis and American poet Joy Gresham.

 House of Cards + Q&A with Andrew Davies

-BAFTA Heritage invites guests to a rare theatrical screening of the first episode of the original 1990 television drama, scripted by Andrew Davies.
-Following the screening, Andrew joins us on stage to discuss his adaptation of Michael Dobbs’ novel and his award winning career.
+A rare theatrical screening of the first episode of the original 1990 television drama, scripted by Andrew Davies followed by a discussion of his adaptation of Michael Dobbs’ novel and his award winning career.

-For our second Family Heritage screening, we’ll be showing cult comedy adventure, The Princess Bride.
-Directed by Rob Reiner (This Is Spinal Tap, Stand By Me) and shot on location in England and Ireland, The Princess Bride is one of the best loved family films of the 80s and stars some of the greatest comic actors including Peter Cook, Christopher Guest, Mel Smith and Billy Crystal.
+A cult comedy adventure, directed by Rob Reiner (This Is Spinal Tap, Stand By Me) and shot on location in England and Ireland, The Princess Bride is one of the best loved family films of the 80s and stars some of the greatest comic actors including Peter Cook, Christopher Guest, Mel Smith and Billy Crystal.

 BAFTA Chairman’s Screening: Celebrating 25 Years of Cutting Edge

-Join us as we celebrate 25 years of the BAFTA-winning Channel 4 documentary series Cutting Edge.
-Bringing lively and humorous debate to the BAFTA stage we welcome Cutting Edge co-founder and chief executive of Mentorn Television, BAFTA Chairman John Willis, current commissioning editor of Cutting Edge Emma Cooper, award-winning documentary maker and managing director of Century Films Brian Hill, and Cutting Edge co-founder and executive producer Peter Moore.
+To celebrate 25 years of the BAFTA-winning Channel 4 documentary series Cutting Edge we welcomed Cutting Edge co-founder and chief executive of Mentorn Television, BAFTA Chairman John Willis, commissioning editor of Cutting Edge Emma Cooper, award-winning documentary maker and managing director of Century Films Brian Hill, and Cutting Edge co-founder and executive producer Peter Moore.

 A Tribute to Oswald Morris, OBE, DFC, AFC, BSC

-In tribute to the outstanding cinematographer Ossie Morris, who died aged 98 earlier this year, we present this very special screening of Sydney Lumet’s The Hill (1965), for which Morris won the BAFTA for British Cinematography: Black and White.
-The screening will feature an introduction by some very special guests and a drinks reception afterwards.
+In tribute to the outstanding cinematographer Ossie Morris, we screened Sydney Lumet’s The Hill, for which Morris won the BAFTA for British Cinematography: Black and White.

 Oh!
 What A Lovely War + Q&A with Michael Attenborough CBE

-To mark the First World War Centenary, BAFTA screens Oh!
-What A Lovely War (1969) directed by Lord Richard Attenborough CBE.
-Winning no fewer than five Academy awards Oh!
+To mark the First World War Centenary, we screened Oh!
+What A Lovely War followed by a discussion with theatre director Michael Attenborough who shared memories of his father’s remarkable film.
+Winner of five Academy awards Oh!
 What A Lovely War was Attenborough’s stunning, ambitious and unforgettable directorial debut.
-We are delighted that theatre director Michael Attenborough will be joining us, following the screening, to share his memories of his father’s remarkable film.

 Blue Remembered Hills + Q&A with John Bird, Kenith Trodd and Janine Duvitski, hosted by Samira Ahmed

-It’s been twenty years since the untimely death of Dennis Potter, one of the greatest television dramatists and screenwriters of all time.
-We pay tribute to Potter’s truly original voice with a screening of Blue Remembered Hills and welcome cast member, writer and comedian John Bird who will introduce this screening.
+Twenty years on from the untimely death of Dennis Potter, one of the greatest television dramatists and screenwriters of all time, we paid tribute to Potter’s truly original voice with a screening of Blue Remembered Hills and welcome cast member, writer and comedian John Bird to introduce the screening.

 In Memory of Richard Broke - The Monocled Mutineer, Ep.
 1

-In tribute to the outstanding contribution made by producer Richard Broke to our television industry, The Academy screens episode one of the multiple BAFTA winning drama, The Monocled Mutineer.
+In tribute to the outstanding contribution made by producer Richard Broke to our television industry, we screened episode one of the multiple BAFTA-winning drama The Monocled Mutineer.